Photographic History of Table Mountain

 gathering station in the quest for

 pinning down an accurate number for the solar constant.
-Always
+But

 of data, a second station was needed to produce data of similar